zydou/arti/doc/BridgeIssues.md

 ## Challenges with implementing anticensorship in Arti

-Now that we've been through all of that, here are some of the challenges and open questions that I think we need to solve as we implement these anticensorship features in Arti.
+Now that we've been through all of that, here are some of the challenges and open questions that we need to solve as we implement these anticensorship features in Arti.

 ### Problem 1: The directory infrastructure and logic